jrcharney/LaunchCodeNotes/My LC Notes/UML Guide.md

 **The current version of the UML Specification is version 2.5 as of June 2015.**

+## Object-Oriented Design Concepts in UML

+UML is inherently an **object-oriented modeling language** and was designed for use in object-oriented software applications.
+The applications could be based on the *object-oriented technologies* recommended by the **Object Management Group** (OMG), which owns UML.

+UML doesn't care to support *database modeling*, which is still mostly based on *relational models* to describe relational databases.
+It does not explain why UML ignores modeling of object relational databases or modeling of Graphical User Interfaces (GUI).
+GUI designs were, and still are, prominent examples of object-oriented design and programming, while completely neglected by UML.

+To understand and use UML as intended by its authors, software architects and develoers should be familar with general concepts and methods of **object-oriented analysis and design** (OOAD) and/or of **object-oriented development** (OOD), and how those were applied to UML itself.
+There is one program with this requirement: though OOAD/OOD has been used for several decades, there is still no concensus on what OOAD is and even what are the fundamental concepts of OOAD.

+### Object-Oriented Design

+==**Object-Oriented Design** (OOD) is a software development approach to design and implement software systems as a collection of interacting stateful object with specific structure and behavior.==

+There are several fundamental concepts defining OOD but there is no agreement on the exact list of the concepts, their definition, and taxonomy (classification).
+However, the most relevant to UML are:

+* class and object
+* message, operation, and method
+* encapsulation
+* abstraction
+* inheritance
+* polymorphism

+### Class and Object

+UML **class** is a *classifier* which describes a set of object and share the same features, constraints, and semantics (meaning).
+Class may be model as being **active**, meaning that an *instance of the class* (an "object") has some autonomous *behavior*.

+An **object** is an *instance* of a *class*.

+An object is an individual "thing" with a state and relationship to other objects.
+The state of an object identifies the values for that object of properties of the classifier of the object.

+### Message

+A **message** are intrinsic elements of UML [interaction diagrams](####Interaction Diagrams).
+A message defines a specific kind of communication between *lifelines* of an interaction.
+A communication can be, for example, invoking an operator, replying back, createing or destroying an instance, or raising a signal.
+It also specifies the sender and the receiver of the message.

+> 🧜‍♀️ **Mermaid Issue**: There doesn't seem to be a way to demonstrate lifelines using Mermade like on [this page](https://www.uml-diagrams.org/uml-object-oriented-concepts.html).
+>
+> :reminder_ribbon: **TODO**: Find a way to recreate the image in the "Message in UML" section.

+### Operation and Method

+An **operation** is defined in UML 1.4.2 as a service that can be requested from an object to effect behavioer.
+An operation has a **signature**, which may restrict the actual parameters that are possible.

+A **method** is defined as the implementation of an operation.
+It specifies the algorith or procedure associated with an operation.

+### Encapsulation

+**Encapsulation** is a development technique which includes

+* creating new data types (*classes*) by combining both information (*structure*) and behaviors, and
+* restricting access to implementation details.

+### Abstraction

+An *abstraction* isolates us from implementation: as abstraction can be used without knowledge of its implementation and implemented without knowlege of its use.

+**Abstraction** is a *dependency relationship* that relates two elements or sets of elements (called **supplier** and **client**) representing the *same concept* at *different levels* of abstraction or from *different viewpoints*.

+**Realization** is a specialzied abstraction relationship between two sets of model elements, one representing a **specification** (the *supplier*) and the other represents an **implementation** of the latter (the *client*).

+### Inheritance

+==**Inheritance** is defined as a mechanism by which more specific classes (called **subclasses** or **derived classes**) incorporate structure and behavior of the more general classes (called **superclasses** or **base classes**).==

+Inheritance supplements *generalization* relationships.

+**Generalization** is defined as a taxonomic relationship btween a more general element and a more specific element.
+The more specific element is fully consistent with the more general element and contains some additional information.
+An instance of the more specific element may be used where the more general element is allowed.

+Inheritance was explained in UML 1.4.2 using the concepts of a *full descriptor* and a *segment descriptor*.
+A **full descriptor** contains a description of all of the attributes, associations, operations, and constraints that the object contains, and is ususally implicit because it is built out of incremental segments combined together using inheritance.

+If a generalizable element has more than one parent (**multiple inheritance**), the its full descriptor contains the union of the features from its own segment descriptors and the segment descriptors of all its ancestors.

+Attributes in UML 1.4 could not be *redefined* but a method may be declared in more than one subclass.
+A method declared in any segument supersedes and replaces a method with the same signature declared in any ancestor.

+### Polymorphism

+==**Polymorphism** is the ability to apply different meaing (semantics, implementation) to the same symbol (message, operation) in different context.==

+When context is defined at compile time, it is called **static** or **compile-time polymorphism**.
+When context is defined during program execution, it is **dynamic** or **runtime-polymorphism**.

+A common occurence of polymorphism happens with operators in programming languags such that the operators are often **polymorphic operations** which could be used with different types of operands.
+Specific static context--types of the operands--will determine at compile time which implementation of the operator is to be used.

+This kind of static polymorphis is usually called **overloading** and means suing the same operation symbol or function name on different types.
+Note that overloading also allows different number of parameters and sometimes (depending on the programming language) even different priorities

+Another kind of static polymorphism is **parametric polymorphism** as in based on *templates* like the ones used in C++.

+In OOAD, *polymorphism* means *dynamic polymorphism* and is commonly related to as *late binding* or *dynamic binding*.
+It could be defined as: ==(Dynamic) Polymorphism is the ability of objects of different classes to respond to the same message in a different way.==

+Dynamic binding menchanism in C++, Java, and C# allows to determine behavior (implementation) to be invoked in response to the messages received by a specific object.
+To get this kind of polymorphic behavior in C++, the member functions must be **`virtual`** and objects must be manipulated through pointers or references.

+---

+## UML Core Elements

+> :bookmark: **CHECKPOINT** We'll need to get back to working on this documentation later.
+See [this page](https://www.uml-diagrams.org/uml-core.html).

+### Element

+### Named Element

+### Redefinable Element

+### Type

+### Feature

+### Instance and Instance Specification

+### Relationship

+### Directed Relationship

+### Comment

+---

 ## UML 2.5 Diagrams Overview

 A **UML diagram** is a partial graphical representation (view) of a model of a system under design, implementation, or already in existance.
 UML diagrams consis of **graphical elements** (symbols)--UML nodes connected with edges (also known as *paths* or *flows*)--that represent elements in the UML model of the designed system.
 The UML model of the system might also contain other documentation such as *use cases* written as templated texts.